knewplay/book-programming-essential/programming-fundamentals/chapter4.md

 1. **Starting Point (*`start`*):** This is where our loop begins its journey.
 It sets the stage for the series of repetitive actions that will follow.
 2. **Initialization (*`initialization of loop counter`*):** We set a base or starting value for our loop.
 3. **Condition (*`while condition`*):** This is the loop's heartbeat.
-As long as this condition remains true, the loop will continue its iterations.
+As long as this condition remains **true**, the loop will continue its iterations.
 In the flowchart, you can see a decision diamond (the pink one) where the loop checks if the condition is still true.
 If it's not, the loop will break, and the process will stop.
 4. **Execution (*`body of the loop`*):** Here's where the main action of the loop takes place.
 It's the task or set of tasks that the loop performs with each iteration.
 Maybe it's adding a number, printing a message, or updating a score in a video game.
 5. **Update (*`update the counter`*):** After executing the main action, the loop typically modifies the loop counter, pushing the loop closer to an exiting condition.
 6. **Exit Point (*`stop`*)**: All loops must have an end (unless they're meant to run indefinitely).
 When the loop's condition no longer holds true, it exits, allowing the program to either end or move on to the next task.